Latest from our Consumer Rights and Laws Blog

 Aakash Institute penalised for poor service

 Convinced that Aakash Institute had failed to provide the services it promised, Ahmedabad consumer forum has penalised the institute and asked its Ambawadi branch of to pay Rs 20,000 to the complainant along with eight per cent interest from 14 September 2017 till the date of payment.
-It also asked the institute to
+It also asked

 SBI to compensate for issuing recovery notice for settled loan